L’Abominable is an artist-run film laboratory near Paris.

 Films made in L’Abominable are often distributed by experimental film cooperatives such as Light Cone and the Collectif Jeune Cinéma.
 The artists themselves distribute some works, in particular performances and installations.

-A catalog listing all the projects that have been made since the lab’s inception will soon be available on this website.
+A catalogue detailing all the projects that have been made since the lab’s inception is available on this website.